alvinli04/APCSFinalProject/README.md

 Andrew - Implemented the basic start page functionality, began brainstorming ways to implement sprites

 Alvin - Drew sprites, worked on displaying and orienting them

+### 6/3/2021
+Andrew - Implemented most of the sprites, fixed the layers of what is being displayed in the show method

+Alvin - Finished implementing the fork and stephen sprites

+### 6/4/2021
+Andrew - Added different start page with a clickable play button.
+Added menu functionality - different levels to be implemented